rosiekrasnoff/CEE4530/Lab2-Acid Rain/Acid_rain_lab2_group1.md

 ##Conclusion

 In this lab, we replicated the effects of acid lake remediation in the form of sodium bicarbonate by adding enough to equal the negative ANC from the acid precipitation input plus the amount of ANC lost by outflow from the lake during the 15-minute design period.
 In this experiment, we saw that the ANC in all three cases (conservative, closed, and open) took an hydraulic residence time of approximately 1.1 to hit zero.
-The same pattern was observed when only half the amount of NaHCO3 was added - about 0.7 hydraulic residence time passed before the three ANC's
+The same pattern was observed when only half the amount of NaHCO3 was added - about 0.7 hydraulic residence time passed before the three ANCs approached 0.

 ##Suggestions/comments
 Students should be warned to save their data properly!